-Dina is a Partner and Head of the West Coast Office at ghSMART, where she advises private equity investors and Fortune 500 companies on their most pressing leadership challenges, including talent assessment, top team effectiveness, and organizational change initiatives.
+Dina is a Partner at ghSMART, where she advises private equity investors and Fortune 500 companies on their most pressing leadership challenges, including talent assessment, top team effectiveness, and organizational change initiatives.
 Dina also leads ghSMART’s Technology practice.
 She is co-author on several articles featured in Harvard Business Review, including a cover article on “What sets successful CEOs apart.”

 Prior to joining ghSMART, Dina was an Associate Partner at McKinsey & Company, where she advised CEOs and senior executives on issues related to corporate strategy, organizational transformation, and sales & marketing effectiveness.
 In addition to client work, Dina co-led McKinsey’s Business Analyst program in Boston as part of the People Leadership Team, and was a key member of the Learning Team in New York, where she helped develop new curricula for incoming consultants.
 Dina also has experience working in healthcare with DaVita as part of their expansion in Asia.